Mergers, stock splits, and more | Robinhood

 Delisting

-Delisting simply refers to a stock’s removal from an exchange.
-Oftentimes when we refer to a stock’s delisting, we mean that it’s been removed from a major exchange and now trades on the OTC markets.
+Delisting refers to a stock’s removal from an exchange or that it’s no longer trading on any market, including OTC markets.
+Oftentimes when we refer to a stock’s delisting, we mean that it’s been removed from a major exchange and it now trades on the OTC markets.

 Voluntary corporate actions

-If you'd like to participate, you can make your election directly through the email (or traditional mail) with the terms.
+If you'd like to participate, you can make your election directly through the website for the corporate action, which should be listed in the email.
 Or contact us with the following information and our team can help process your election:

 • The stock symbol for the offer.